 U.S. News – Best Lawyers® “Best Law Firms” Rankings

-Calfee was selected for inclusion in the 2021 "Best Law Firms" rankings by U.S. News – Best Lawyers in Government Relations Practice (Metropolitan Tier 1 Columbus, Metropolitan Tier 2 Cincinnati).
+Calfee was selected for inclusion in the 2023 "Best Law Firms" rankings by U.S. News – Best Lawyers in Government Relations Practice (Regional Tier 1 Columbus, Regional Tier 2 Cincinnati).

 Calfee Strategic Solutions, LLC is a wholly owned subsidiary of Calfee, Halter & Griswold LLP.
 Calfee Strategic Solutions is not a law firm and is not authorized to engage in the practice of law.
 Accordingly, its advice should not be regarded as legal advice, and its services should not be considered the practice of law.

 - Analysis of stakeholder positions

 - Identification of objectives